BigCommerce vs Shopify: Everything You Need to Know

 This becomes problematic if a developer is utilizing the Slate toolkit to connect or modify your store's current theme but is uninformed of the new app and its files.
 As a result, debugging and troubleshooting themes become more difficult.

-Making the move to another eCommerce platform is a large investment for any business but can change almost any part of a business for the better (or worse).
+Making the move to another eCommerce platform is a large investment that will change almost every part of how a business operates.
 It requires sign-off from many teams and sometimes puts the strain on existing systems.

 BigCommerce vs Shopify: Our Recommendation

-With 13 years of eCommerce agency experience, we still believe that Shopify has its limitations for growing mid-market and Enterprise businesses.
-For this reason, we recommend BigCommerce is often the right choice for businesses in this size range.
+With over 15 years of eCommerce agency experience under our belts, we still believe that Shopify has its limitations for growing mid-market and Enterprise businesses.
+For this reason, we recommend BigCommerce is often the right choice for growing businesses.

-When choosing between Shopify or BigCommerce, remember that BigCommerce is better suited for mid-market to Enterprise businesses.
-Why?
-Its robust API that allows larger, growing businesses to develop custom integrations and functionality.
+BigCommerce is better suited for mid-market to Enterprise businesses.
 The team here at Groove values BigCommerce for its continued investment in platform growth, its customers and for providing the means necessary for helping businesses increase revenue.

 Conclusion